fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/classwork/classwork8.md

 ---
 collection: teaching
-title: "Classwork 8"
+title: "Classwork 9"
 ---

 ## Logistics
-* Due: Monday, September 16th AoE.
+* Due: Wednesday, September 18th AoE.
-* Submission instructions: make sure that the required file (`get_num.c`) is in your `/classwork/week5/mon/` directory.
+* Submission instructions: make sure that the required file (`min.c`) is in your `/classwork/week5/wed/` directory.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Learning outcomes
-* Practice using do-while loops.
+* Practice using the conditional operator.
-* Practice using the value returned by `scanf`.
+* Practice comparing `char`s by their ASCII codes.

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `classwork/week5/mon/`, creating directories `week5` and `mon` if necessary.
+* From your home directory, navigate to `classwork/week5/wed/`, creating directories `week5` and `wed` if necessary.
-* Inside this directory, create a file called `get_num.c`.
+* Inside this directory, create a file called `min.c`.
 In it, write a program solving the following problem.

-Write a program that prompts the user to enter a number < 0 and > 100, and keeps prompting them as long as they enter numbers that are outside that range.
-If they don't enter a number, print a message saying so.
-Otherwise, once they do enter a number in the range, print it out with two decimal places. **You may optionally start with the code in `/public/classwork/week5/mon/starter.c`.**

-Here are some example runs of the program.
-You must match the formatting exactly.
+Prompt the user to enter two characters.
+Use the **conditional operator** to find the minimum (according to their ASCII codes) of the characters and print it back to the user.

+Note that the user should be able to input their characters separated by whitespace if they would like.

+For example, compiling and running your program should look like this:

 ```
-[g73x595@csci112 fri]$ gcc get_num.c -Wall
+[g73x595@csci112 mon]$ gcc -o min -Wall min.c
+[g73x595@csci112 mon]$ ./min
+Enter two characters: a A
+Min is A
+[g73x595@csci112 mon]$ ./min
+Enter two characters: 6 n
+Min is 6
-[g73x595@csci112 fri]$ ./a.out
+[g73x595@csci112 mon]$ ./min
-Enter a number outside of 0 and 100: (decimals okay): 55.5
-Enter a number outside of 0 and 100: (decimals okay): 99.22
-Enter a number outside of 0 and 100: (decimals okay): -95
-You entered -95.00
+Enter two characters: y x
+Min is x
-[g73x595@csci112 fri]$ ./a.out
+[g73x595@csci112 mon]$ ./min
-Enter a number outside of 0 and 100: (decimals okay): x
-You didn't enter a number
+Enter two characters: P A
+Min is A
 ```

 You can run the autograder by running
 ```
-/public/classwork/week5/mon/autograder.sh
+/public/classwork/week5/wed/autograder.sh
 ```

 The file `autograder.txt` will be created with your score.